-It's open enrollment - the time when you can make changes to your Medicare coverage.
+Open enrollment will begin October 15 through December 7, for coverage changes effective in January 2021 - the time when you can make changes to your Medicare coverage.
 From now until Dec.
-6, you can enroll in a new Medicare prescription drug plan or switch from Original Medicare to a Medicare Advantage plan (and vice versa).
+7, you can enroll in a new Medicare prescription drug plan or switch from Original Medicare to a Medicare Advantage plan (and vice versa).

 When you're first selecting a Medicare plan, you may be faced with an overwhelming number of choices.
 One of the most challenging parts of understanding Medicare is how the different parts fit together.

 In the post, you'll read about the difference between Original Medicare (Parts A and B) and Medicare Advantage (Part C).
 You'll learn what else to keep in mind as you are picking a plan.